 Holly in Oakland County, Michigan — The American Midwest (Great Lakes)

 Credits.
-This page was last revised on November 8, 2019.
-This page originally submitted on November 7, 2019, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 41 times since then.
-Photos: 1, 2, 3. submitted on November 7, 2019, by Joel Seewald of Madison Heights, Michigan.
+This page was last revised on June 16, 2016.
+It was originally submitted on August 16, 2010, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 861 times since then and 22 times this year.
+Photos: 1, 2, 3. submitted on August 16, 2010, by Joel Seewald of Madison Heights, Michigan. • Bill Pfingsten was the editor who published this page.